We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-There are often no symptoms.
+Primary thrombocythemia usually doesn’t cause symptoms.
 A blood clot may be the first sign that something is wrong.
-Clots can occur anywhere in your body, but are more likely to develop in your feet, hands, or brain.
-Symptoms of a blood clot can vary depending on where the clot is located, but symptoms generally include:
+Blood clots can develop anywhere in your body, but they’re more likely to form in your feet, hands, or brain.
+The symptoms of a blood clot can vary depending on where the clot is located, but symptoms generally include: